cjschmank/AcademicWebsite/content/authors/admin/_index.md

 Additionally, since joining Andrew Conway, PhD at CGU he has focused on various statistical modeling techniques (e.g., latent variable modeling and psychometric network analysis) to both explore and confirm the underlying structure of various measures of cognitive ability.

-Check out his User Experience Research Portfolio: <a href="cjschmank-ux-portfolio.netlify.app"> CLICK HERE</a>.
+Check out his User Experience Research Portfolio: <a href="https://cjschmank-ux-portfolio.netlify.app"> CLICK HERE</a>.

 Christopher is currently working on completing his dissertation project and Ph.D. program as he looks for available post-doctoral and/or UX Research positions!
 Please contact him if you have any questions about his research or UX experience!!